 All five species of rhino are found only in parts of Africa and Asia.
 It is estimated that at the beginning of the 20th century, 500,000 rhinos roamed wild landscapes.
-Today, there are less than 25,000 left due to poaching and habitat loss.
+Today, there are fewer than 26,000 left due to poaching and habitat loss.

 White and black rhinos are both found in African countries such as Botswana, Kenya, Namibia, Swaziland, South Africa, Zambia, and Zimbabwe.
-There are between 13,000 and 15,000 white rhinos living today, and between 5,300 and 5,700 black rhinos.
+There are about 16,000 white rhinos living today, and around 6,200 black rhinos.

 Today, the black rhino, the Javan rhino, and the Sumatran rhino are all classified as Critically Endangered by the IUCN Red List.
 Greater one-horned rhinos are listed as Vulnerable and white rhinos are listed as Near Threatened.